LaunchKit/LaunchKit/README.md

 ### Screenshot Builder

-Screenshot Builder runs locally and in your browser, but has one key dependency: .zip files are uploaded and hosted from Amazon S3.
-In order to download Screenshot Builder bundles, you must configure an S3 bucket.
+Screenshot Builder runs locally and in your browser, but has one key dependency: in production environments, .zip files should be uploaded and hosted from Amazon S3, rather than the default local configuration.

 In `LaunchKit/backend/settings.py`, update: